-- Keep anything that can burn at least three-feet away from heating equipment, such as the furnace, fireplace, wood stove, or portable space heater. - Have a three-foot "kid free zone" around open fires and space heaters. - Never use your kitchen over or stove to heat your home - Have a qualified professional install stationary space heating equipment according to the local codes and manufacturer's instructions. - Have heating equipment and chimneys cleaned and inspected every year by a qualified professional. - Remember to turn portable heaters off when leaving the room or going to bed. - Always use the right kind of fuel, specified by the manufacturer, for fuel burning space heaters. - Ashes should be cool before putting them in a metal container.
-Keep the container a safe distance away from your home. - Test smoke alarms monthly.
-Smoke detector batteries should be changed twice a year when we change the clocks. - Install and maintain carbon monoxide (CO) alarms to avoid the risk of CO poisoning.
+• Keep anything that can burn at least three-feet away from heating equipment, such as the furnace, fireplace, wood stove, or portable space heater.

+- Have a three-foot "kid free zone" around open fires and space heaters. - Never use your oven to heat your home. - Have a qualified professional install stationary space heating equipment according to the local codes and manufacturer's instructions. - Have heating equipment and chimneys cleaned and inspected every year by a qualified professional. - Remember to turn portable heaters off when leaving the room or going to bed. - Always use the right kind of fuel, specified by the manufacturer, for fuel burning space heaters. - Ashes should be cool before putting them in a metal container.
+Keep the container a safe distance away from your home. - Test smoke alarms monthly. - Install and maintain CO alarms to avoid the risk of CO poisoning.